ojensen5115/iron-fileserver/README.md

 # iron-fileserver

 Does what it says on the tin.
-Basically a rust equivalent of Python's SimpleHTTPServer.
+Basically an equivalent of Python's SimpleHTTPServer.
+Written in Rust, built on Iron.